fawda123/SWMPr/README.md

 `site_codes_ind` Metadata for all stations at a single site, wrapper  to `NERRFilterStationCodesXMLNew` function on web services.

-`param_names` Vector of column names for a given parameter type (nutrients, weather, or water quality).
+`param_names` Returns column names as a list for the parameter type(s) (nutrients, weather, or water quality).
 Includes QAQC columns with 'F_' prefix.
-Used internally in retrieval functions.
+Used internally in other functions.

 ##Files